rudimeier/mprime/gwnum/readme.txt

 	do this yourself or let gwinit do it for you (it will call the guessCpuType and guessCpuSpeed routines).

 	Next, study gwnum.h for a list of functions.
-Also, study prp.c or commonb.c or ecm.c for examples of how to use the gwnum library.
+Also, study commonb.c or ecm.c for examples of how to use the gwnum library.

 -> how to compile / how to port